alanepontesw/big-data-design-systems/README.md

     * You can use Lambda in the following ways:
       * **As an event-driven compute service**, where Lambda runs you code in response to events.
       * As a compute service to run you code in response to HTTP Requests using Amazon API Gateway or API calls made using AWS SDKs.
+      * With Lambda, you have to choose amount of memory needed to execute your function. **Based on the memory configuration, proportional CPU capacity is allocated.**
     * Traditional vs Serverless
       * ![Traditional vs Serverless](images/traditional-vs-serveless.png)
     * Lambda Versioning[*](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)